Skip to main content

 The SAP host agent software must be installed at the target server.
 For full information, see the SAP Host Agent at the SAP help portal.

-The SnapCenter HANA plug-in must be deployed on the target host using the add host operation within SnapCenter.
+The SnapCenter SAP HANA plug-in must be deployed on the target host using the add host operation within SnapCenter.

 Configure users, ports, and SAP services

 The required users and groups for the SAP HANA database must be available at the target server.
 Typically, central user management is used; therefore, no configuration steps are necessary at the target server.
-The required ports for the HANA database must be configured at the target hosts.
+The required ports for the SAP HANA database must be configured at the target hosts.
 The configuration can be copied from the source system by copying the /etc/services file to the target server.

 The required SAP services entries must be available at the target host.
 The configuration can be copied from the source system by copying the /usr/sap/sapservices file to the target server.
 The following output shows the required entries for the SAP HANA database used in the lab setup.